KRI-Data/GKLMOB_Anatomy_Of_Busstops/README.md

 ---

 ## 🔄 Workflow Overview
+Below is the complete processing flow from annotation → scoring → map visualisation:

+### **❗Pre-Requisite Installation**
-❗Before continuing, install all required dependencies by running the following command in the terminal:
+Before continuing, install all required dependencies by running the following command in the terminal:

 pip install -r requirements.txt

 All scripts and notebooks assume the required packages are installed beforehand.

-Below is the complete processing flow from annotation → scoring → map visualisation:

 ### **1. Image Annotation**